Search

 How to detect and respond to infostealers

 Traditional security measures, while helpful, are not enough to effectively detect and respond to infostealers.
-SpyCloud found that in the first half of 2023, 20% of all recaptured infostealer malware logs indicated there was an antivirus program installed at the time of successful malware execution.
+SpyCloud found that in the first half of 2024, 54% of malware-infected devices indicated there was an antivirus program installed at the time of successful malware execution.
 Visibility into data exfiltrated from infected devices is crucial; knowing what criminals have in hand from an affected device, including stolen credentials for critical workforce applications, is necessary to stop follow-on attacks.
 Especially in the cases of dissolvable malware, the only thing that can enable proper Post-Infection Remediation is the exact data that’s been stolen.

 How SpyCloud helps prevent infostealer infections from becoming a bigger problem